George Alexander (lacrosse)

 George Percival Alexander (1886 - 14 November 1929) was a British lacrosse player who competed in the 1908 Summer Olympics.
 He was part of the British team, which won the silver medal.
 He was found dead of a self-inflicted stab wound to the throat at his house in 1929.

-He wasa long time misidentified as Gustav Bernhard Franck Alexander (b.
+He was long time misidentified as Gustav Bernhard Franck Alexander (b.
 20. September 1881 in Chorlton-cum-Hardy, Greater Manchester - d.
 5. December 1967 in Little Kimble, Buckinghamshire).